 The crux of the problem in interpreting interstellar spectral lines is to separate the effects of abundance and excitation.
 For lines of very low optical depth ( $\tau \ll 1$ ), the observed intensity, $\Delta T_B$ , may be directly related to the molecular abundance.
 In the limit of high optical depth ( $\tau > 1$ ), $\Delta T_B$ is simply proportional to the excitation temperature, which itself closely approaches the cloud kinetic temperature.
-For example, the J = $1 \rightarrow 0$ transition of interstellar carbon monoxide is usually quite thick ( $\tau \ge 10$ ), with measured excess brightness temperatures $\Delta T_B$ equal to the kinetic temperatures of 10° to 30° K found in dark clouds.
+For example, the $J=1 \rightarrow 0$ transition of interstellar carbon monoxide is usually quite thick ( $\tau \ge 10$ ), with measured excess brightness temperatures $\Delta T_B$ equal to the kinetic temperatures of 10° to 30° K found in dark clouds.

-Since most interstellar molecules are observed not to be ir thermodynamic equilibrium, even a good knowledge of the molecular abundance of the emitting species in the observed transition does not lead directly to the total molecular abundance summed over all energy levels, nor, introducing the cloud Secondary, to the ultimate goal of molecular density.
-Total indectification problem for the lowest 10 to 20 energy levels with some detailed knowledge of collisional cross sections, kinetic and radiative temperatures, and hydrogen density.
+Since most interstellar molecules are observed not to be in thermodynamic equilibrium, even a good knowledge of the molecular abundance of the emitting species in the observed transition does not lead directly to the total molecular abundance summed over all energy levels, nor, introducing the cloud reometry, to the ultimate goal of molecular density.
+Total molecular abundance is properly estimated by solving the statistical equilibrium problem for the lowest 10 to 20 energy levels with some detailed knowledge of collisional cross sections, kinetic and radiative temperatures, and hydrogen density.
 In the absence of this full treatment, bounds to total molecular abundance are crudely set by assuming that the molecular population is only in the two transition levels (lower bound), or that higher (unobserved) levels are populated by a Boltzmann distribution at the kinetic temperature (an upper bound, since higher levels are generally subthermally populated).
 Typical derived molecular abundances, relative to hydrogen, are in the range of $10^{-5}$ to $10^{-10}$ .

 Optically thin lines measured with good signal-to-noise ratios yield excellent determinations of cloud velocity, with uncertainties of 0.1 km per second or less for lines of 2 to 20 km per second in width.
 Optically thick transitions, which can be thermalized at low collisional densities, make the best interstellar thermometers.
 Examples of such transitions are the atomic hydrogen and carbon monoxide lines.
 Kinetic temperatures of clouds determined from such transitions are probably accurate to 20 or 30%.
-Much less accurately determined are the molecular and hydrogen densities.
-Their derivation requires a long chain of reasoning, with weak links of uncertain excitation, chemistry, and cloud geometry.
-These derived densities are no more certain than a factor of three, and may be wrong by an order of magnitude.
+Much less accurately determined are the